Zero-Lag NDI Streaming: Send OBS Video from Linux Host to Windows VM Over Host-Only Network

 - OBS Project Forums – DistroAV Thread: https://obsproject.com/forum/resources/distroav-network-audio-video-in-obs-studio-using-ndi-technology.528/

 This setup turns your Linux host + Windows VM into a pro-grade, lag-free production pipeline.
-No more WiFi excuses—go wired (virtually) and watch your streams shine!
+No more Network / WiFi excuses—go wired (virtually) and watch your streams shine!